jim-schwoebel/download_audioset/README.md

     python3 as_download.py

 After you start the script, it will take roughly 1-2 days to fully download the dataset.
 This is because I implemented a 5 second sleep in between requests of downloading videos to not strain Google's server.

+Alternatively, you could download the unbalanced dataset:

+    cd ~
+    git clone git@github.com:jim-schwoebel/download_audioset.git
+    python3 setup.py
+    python3 as_download_unbalanced.py

+This could take up to a month to download all the audio files completely ^, so I wouldn't recommend downloading the unbalanced dataset unless you have an external hard disk or another storage medium to store the files.

+## Exceptions

 Note there are some cases where you cannot download the raw audio files, including:
 * When a video is removed